Why Is My Child Suddenly Shy? What Parents Should Know - Baby Chick

 Acknowledge Their Feelings

 Try to normalize and support your shy kid’s feelings.
 It’s a fine line, as we don’t want to reiterate or go along with specific fears (like school attendance), but we still want them to feel heard.
 The trick is to validate the feeling but not the behavior.
 For example, instead of saying, “I know school can be scary” (which validates that school is frightening), you could say, “I can see you feel worried about school.”
-It’s very nuanced, but this can help support them and ensure you aren’t accidentally perpetuating the worry.
+It’s a subtle difference, but it can make a big impact.

 Give your shy kid lots of opportunities to socialize and be exposed to new situations.
 Also, give them tons of support, be patient, stay visible, and let them stay close.
 But don’t stop exposing them to situations like this.
 Otherwise, they won’t learn the strategies to cope.